idleira/push_swap/README.md

 our gois to write a program in c called push_swap which calculates and displays on the standard output the smallest program that sorts the integers received as arguments.

-this program is made up of solely push swap language instructions.
+this program is made up of solely push swap language **instructions**.

 ##